 - a.
-NSDL has appropriate rules, procedures, and controls, including robust accounting practices, to safeguard the rights of securities issuers and holders. - b.
+NSDL has defined the appropriate rules, procedures, and controls, including robust accounting practices, to safeguard the rights of securities issuers and holders, in line with the applicable regulatory requirements. - b.
 Any creation or deletion of securities is allowed after submission of prescribed documents including applicable legal and stock exchange approvals. - c.
 NSDL has an automated system of reconciliation of securities with its Participant on real time basis and also at the end of the day.
 In addition, SEBI regulation requires issuer to reconcile dematerialised securities with all the securities issued by issuer on daily basis.
 NSDL also carries out internal automated reconciliation to ensure integrity of its securities accounting system on daily basis.
+Further, w.r.t.
+Central or State Government Securities, NSDL carries out the reconciliation of balances held in the depository system with the balances as per SGL/CSGL accounts of NSDL maintained with RBI.
+In case of any discrepancies, the same is reported to RBI.